-12. Valley Cottage (1937) is one of four pre-war houses on Plaisters Lane by Ernest Wamsley Lewis of Trent & Lewis, co-founder of the Weymouth Civic Society.
+11. Valley Cottage (1937) is one of four pre-war houses on Plaisters Lane by Ernest Wamsley Lewis of Trent & Lewis, co-founder of the Weymouth Civic Society.
 Built of Purbeck rubble stone and thatch both of which are local materials, noteworthy for the time.
 These houses all post-date the British Arts & Crafts movement of 1880-1920 but the use of the Dorset vernacular features contribute very strongly to a harmonious design in a village of stone and thatch with timber windows and tall chimneys.
 Later windows to projecting single storey wing.
 Included for aesthetic interest.

-13. Spinneys by Ernest Wamsley Lewis (1936) has much the same style as Valley Cottage but with the appearance of the first floor in the roof rather than a full first floor.
+12. Spinneys by Ernest Wamsley Lewis (1936) built for a Scotsman, with due regard to economy, has much the same style as Valley Cottage but with the appearance of the first floor in the roof rather than a full first floor.
 Thatched stone porch detail and robust stone chimneys to principal rooms.
 The original fenestration pattern is very obviously pre-war date with 3 light casements.
 Included for aesthetic interest.

-14. Wyndings is designed by the same architect as Littlecot, also in Plaisters Lane but this house retains more of its original features.
+13. Wyndings was the first house constructed on Plaisters Lane for R H Woollatt in 1930 and is said to have inspired many of the other 1930's houses, particularly Littlecot which appears to have been designed by the same person Mr Bonnell whose name does not appear in the RIBA archives.
+Wyndings is also recognised as a site of archaeological interest, digs, human inhumations are all recorded in DCM proceedings and other publications.
+This house retains most of its original features.
 Two storeys under a thatched roof with painted brick walls with a decorative band course.
 Leaded lights in timber window frames, brick cills and chimney stacks, timber boarded garage doors.
 Included for aesthetic interest.